-Taking Mike’s advice, Clay used PickFu to test two titles for a Medium article he was writing.
+Taking Mike’s advice, Clay used PickFu to conduct marketing message testing for two titles of a Medium article he was writing.
 He wanted to see which title and illustration had more click appeal.

 The poll results were a perfect split – 25 preferred the puzzle pieces, and 25 preferred the blindfold.
 I’ve previously written about the value of a tied poll result, and Clay agreed.
 “For me,” he wrote in an email, “it was arguably more interesting than an obvious winner.”
 After reading and analyzing the comments, he concluded, “the more you connect with people around the value of the experience as a whole (understanding how people think), and the emotional connection, the more it reduces the importance of a definitive ‘right’ answer.”

 Being a strategist, Clay decided to take it a step further.
 Using PickFu as a brand, he went through an exercise to identify what elements of value he experienced while using the polling service.
 These values were based on Bain & Company’s pyramid below:

 After identifying key values that PickFu’s product addresses, he formulated four potential marketing messages:

 - “Avoid the white-knuckle moment of launching a marketing message that you never really tested”

 - “Get fast, in-depth understanding of how your audience really thinks about your product — in their own words.”